Avoid These Mistakes When Working With Dogs For A Photoshoot

 First, I see where people rush the greeting.
 So, greeting the dog on their terms allowing them to come to you and sniff you, your equipment, and get used to the location can really set your session up for success or failure.

 In other words, you want to take time to get that dog comfortable with you and what’s going on.
-Forcing them into position too soon or immediately pulling out the camera and getting in their face is a surefire way to cause them more duress and stress than is necessary.
+Forcing them into position too soon or immediately pulling out the camera and getting in their face is a surefire way to cause them more duress and stress than is necessary especially if they are shy, anxious, or fearful of novel objects or people.

 Obviously, every dog is different.
 Some are what we like to call ‘bomb-proof’ and really enjoy anything new or exciting, such as the camera, whereas others will be very wary of you and this whole photographic experience.